DiamondLightSource/IFC_1412/docs/gddr6/design.rst

         a fresh transaction on every tick when appropriate.
     * - |symbol-all|
       - This combines the symbols above into a standard data burst.
-    * - |symbol-valid|
-      - This indicates a flow where only the valid signal is used.
-The receiver must be either always be ready, or some readyness must be ensured through some other mechanism.
     * - |symbol-ready|
       - This indicates a flow where only the ready signal is used.
 The sender must have valid data available when ready is asserted.

-..
     * - |symbol-valid|
-      - Blah
+      - This indicates a flow where only the valid signal is used.
+The receiver must be either always be ready, or some readyness must be ensured through some other mechanism.

 ..  |symbol-flow| image:: build/figures/symbol-flow.png
 ..  |symbol-frame| image:: build/figures/symbol-frame.png